Mission Statement

 local teamwork

-Empower local people | Our purpose is to build with NGOs that give crucial support to children, preferably within local communities.
+Empower local people | Our purpose is to build with organizations that give crucial support to children, preferably within local communities.
 Subsequently, we aim to involve the children and their surrounding communities in a participatory design process of dialogues and drawings.
 This way we define the design of the proposed intervention.

 Partnerships | Before starting a collaboration, we screen partners carefully on their integrity and the quality of the childcare.
-We prefer NGOs that have a licensed background in innovative education and psychological and social support.
+We prefer organizations that have a licensed background in innovative education and psychological and social support.
 Then, we select partners we trust and start a conversation about potentials for local empowerment.

 The ripple effect | Our aim is to realize high quality healing spaces for children in the greatest need.
 In the process of realizing this, we seek collaboration with local contractors and volunteers to ensure a positive ripple effect on the community both socially and economically.